telerik/blazor-docs/components/chart/rendering-modes.md

 * The browser zoom does not degrade the image.
 * The prints are crisp regardless of the resolution.

-* The SVG Chart provides accessibility features such as [general description]({%slug components/chart/overview%}#chart-title) and [aria label templates]({%slug components/chart/label-template-format%}#series-label-aria-template), which the Canvas Chart does not.
+In addition, the SVG Chart provides accessibility features such as [general description]({%slug components/chart/overview%}#chart-title) and [aria label templates]({%slug components/chart/label-template-format%}#series-label-aria-template) out of the box.

 Since `SVG` is the default rendering mode of the Chart, you don't need to explicitly define it.